 Although the camp is remote from any Tanzanian villages, there is a large refugee settlement less than 12km away, and people are sometimes encountered in the forest.
 These are usually illegal poachers or loggers, and almost every time they flee immediately when encountered.
 On those occasions when they do not, UPP teams are well experienced in handling these events, which often results in a conversation about the status of the land and legalities of their activity, as well as confiscation of any bushmeat or equipment they may be using.
 When necessary, authorities are called to support this work, and twice a year we facilitate government forest rangers conducting patrols of the study area.

-The number of personnel at camp can range from as few as 4 to more than 10, depending on time of year.
-There is always at least one person at camp at all times to prepare meals and remain vigilant over camp equipment.
+The number of personnel at camp can range but generally hovers between 8-12, including staff.
+There is always at least two people at camp at all times to prepare meals and remain vigilant over camp equipment.
 Field assistants (FAs) are all Tanzanian and have varying English abilities.
-Basic knowledge of Kiswahili is mandatory and can be learned in country with concerted effort.
-There is always someone on site, whose duties include supervision of the team, administration of finances, driving for supplies, and overall project coordination from the ground.
+Basic knowledge of Kiswahili is mandatory for all visitors and can be learned in country with concerted effort.
+There is always someone on site whose duties include supervision of the team, administration of finances, driving for supplies, and overall project coordination from the ground.

 Typical day and data